Macedonian art (Byzantine): Artistic styles and movements under Macedonian era

-New churches were again commissioned, and the Byzantine church mosaic style became standardised.
+New churches were again commissioned, and the Byzantine church mosaic style became standardized.
 The best preserved examples are at the Hosios Loukas Monastery in mainland Greece and the Nea Moni Katholikon in the island of Chios.
 The very freely painted frescos at Castelseprio in Italy are linked by many art historians to the art of Constantinople of the period also.

 There was a revival of interest in classical Hellenistic styles and subjects, of which the Paris Psalter is an important testimony, and more sophisticated techniques were used to depict human figures.
 There was also a naturalistic style and more complex techniques from ancient Greek and Roman art mixed with Christian themes used in art.